 Apple TV – The price tag is high at $179+ for an Apple TV but to most Apple users its a deal.
 Incredibly beautiful 4K streaming.
 Supports heavyweights like Netflix, Amazon Prime, ESPN and much, much more.

 With these and many more options it is important to be able to choose the right device for your needs.
 Some tweaks may be necessary before you achieve a comfort level.

 Tons of packages to choose from.
 Each package containing many channels can be subscribed to on a monthly payment basis.
 You can try different packages until you find a mix of channels that you would like to view most – or you could subscribe to several different packages as most consumers do.

-HBO Now: Starts at $15 a month and offers a mix of movies and entertainment.
+HBO Max: Starts at $14.99 a month and offers a mix of movies and entertainment.

 The cable television phenomenon, a constantly changing and evolving behemoth has completely dazzled consumers in recent years with limitless choices of what to watch on television.

 But things are already changing.